jaybeeuu/react-suspense/post.md

 It's only the component that suspended that gets started from scratch.

 However...
 I also noticed some weirdness when I was debugging my app.
-That Error I showed is generated when a module lebel boolean flag is false.
+That Error I showed is generated when a module label boolean flag is false.
 The first time you request the classifications, it errors, then sets the flag true, and works from then on.
-Wierdly though I wasn't seeing the error at all.
+Weirdly though I wasn't seeing the error at all.
 When I dug into it, it turns out that [StrictMode](https://react.dev/reference/react/StrictMode), was the problem.
 Because my effects weren't idempotent (running them more than once has no impact on how they function), I was getting strange results.
 Strict mode means that all effects get a sort of "warm up" cycle during mount, to help you shake out bugs which can show up in concurrent rendering scenarios.
 It's really important to have it on, if you are.

-I think this kills the pass promises down business and means you need to write a separate, stateful, service, which manages the lifecycle of the promises...
+I think this kills the pass promises down business and means you need to write a separate, stateful, service, which manages the life cycle of the promises...

 In trying to solve that problem mentally I think I'm converging on something like [`React-query`](https://tanstack.com/query/latest)